Legionella 2019: Water Plans, Policies, Communication, Regulation Crucial to Fight Legionnaires’

 ANN ARBOR, Mich. – Environmental and public health experts agree that proactive water management plans, stronger policies, collaboration, communication and regulation are needed to stop the rapidly increasing number of Legionnaires’ disease cases and outbreaks.

-Representatives from public health agencies, water utilities, water industry organizations, regulatory bodies and academia were among 360 international attendees at Legionella Conference 2019, Building Water Systems: The Sustainability and Public Health Nexus, co-hosted by NSF International and the National Environmental Health Association Sept.
+Representatives from public health agencies, water utilities, water industry organizations, regulatory bodies and academia were among 360 international attendees at Legionella Conference 2019, Building Water Systems: The Sustainability and Public Health Nexus, co-hosted by NSF and the National Environmental Health Association Sept.
 11-13 in Los Angeles.

 The conference emphasized the importance of building water management plans and served as an important driver in thought leadership about surveillance and response to outbreaks.